-The total employment in the aquaculture sector in 2013 was 351 (225 males and 126 females).
-The majority are employed in the marine aquaculture sector (333) and a smaller number in the freshwater sector (18).
+The employes in the aquaculture sector in 2015 were 389 (292 males and 97 females).
+The majority employed in marine aquaculture sector (363) and a smaller number in the freshwater sector (26).
 Employment includes both full-time and part-time and covers production, administration and marketing.

 Marine aquaculture employs specialized scientific personnel who have completed relevant studies in tertiary educational institutions, as well as technical personnel with various technical backgrounds.
 Trout and sturgeon farms employ a small number of individuals with overall technical knowledge and are usually run as small family businesses.
 Two of the seven trout farms operate in conjunction with adjacent restaurants.
 Trout farming creates employment opportunities in the mountainous and rural areas.
 It is estimated that the aquaculture sector also provides indirect employment for more than 200 people in ancillary professions.

 There are currently nine private offshore cage farms in operation.
 One of them is located in Limassol, seven in the Moni – Vasilikos - Zygi area (east of Limassol) and one in Liopetri (east of Larnaca).
 Three private marine fish hatcheries are also in operation: one located in Akrotiri (west of Limassol), one in Paphos and one in Liopetri.
 The seven small trout farms are located in the Troodos mountain range and the shrimp hatchery/farm is located in Akrotiri (west of Limassol).
-All fish farms are situated in the southern coast of the island.
+All marine fish farms are situated in the southern coast of the island.